mauerbac/amazon-polly-twitch-extension/readme.md

 1. Open the rig and provide it with your project’s clientID and secretKey.
 2. Click import to pull down the manifest.
 3. Provide a file path to a clean directory.
-4. Select the hell world boilerplate code.
-This will generate the skeleton for a basic frontend/backend extension.
+4. Select the hello world boilerplate code.
+This will generate the skeleton code for a basic frontend/backend extension.
 5. Next, add a panel view.
 6. Navigate to the newly created directory and replace the frondend files `panel.html`, `viewer.js`
 7. Also, replace the backend file `backend.js` with `backend.py`.
 Polly SynthesizeSpeech is an async function so Python makes it a bit easier.